TomCordemans/LABS/docs/password-guessing-attack/README.md

 5. Getting started

-    1. The username (root) is already obsolete and de the IP address of the switch is 192.168.1.254.
+    1. The username (root) is already obsolete and the IP address of the switch is 192.168.1.254.

     2. Check the SSH connection of the switch.